 The U.S. Army Corps of Engineers is the leading provider of outdoor recreation on all federally-managed public lands in the United States.

-With nearly 12 million acres of land and water in its portfolio, the USACE is responsible for more than 11,400 miles of shoreline, 90 lakes and 1,495 recreation sites in its area of operation therefore it’s imperative that visitors “Learn to Swim Well” before using our facilities.
+With nearly 12 million acres of land and water in its portfolio, the USACE is responsible for 56,000 miles of shoreline, 456 lakes located in 43 states, and over 4,000 recreation sites in its area of operation; therefore, it’s imperative that visitors “Learn to Swim Well” before using our facilities.

 The USACE Southwestern Division provides water-based recreational opportunities to the public and boasts the most visited recreational areas in the entire Corps with 81,549,270 visitors in fiscal year 2010 and 72,097,979 in FY11.
 USACE Galveston District hosted more than 5.3 million visitors last year.